unlaunch/documentation/_docs/users/index.md

 # Teams Overview

-This section will help you understand how to add and remove members to your Unlaunch project and assign them appropriate roles and permissions
+This section will help you understand how to add and remove team members to your Unlaunch project and assign them appropriate roles and permissions

 ## Related Topics